-\begin{remark} The variance bound is sharp.
-Suppose $X$ has density $f=(1+U/\beta)_+^{-\beta}$ with $U$ being a positively homogeneous convex function of degree 1.
-In this case, the function in Proposition \ref{prop:log-concave} is log-affine, i.e. $L''(\alpha)= c''(\alpha)$.
-Then we have equality in the above variance bound.
-In particular, it includes the Pareto distribution with density
+\begin{remark} Equality of \eqref{eq:varentropy-bound} holds for a large class of densities of the form $(1-sU(x))_+^{1/s}$, where $U$ is a positively homogeneous convex function of degree 1, i.e., $U(tx)=tU(x)$ for all $x\in\mR^n$ and all $t>0$.
+In this case, the normalized Laplace transform in \eqref{eq:function} is log-affine, i.e., $L''(\alpha)= c''(\alpha)$.
+Hence, we have equality in the above variance bound.
+Particularly, this class includes Pareto distributions given by \eqref{eq:extr}. \end{remark}